top of page

 Holding one's breath

-First remote 'owners', then remote managers.
-Both out of sync with the place's once totally dedicated but long fading tradition.
+First remote owners, then remote managers.
+Both out of sync with the place's once dedicated but long fading tradition.
 No great surprise then that such a lamentable situation eventually made for remote visitors (that is, NO visitors).

-It was hard to imagine the writer was alone in the hope that with stewardship change would at long last come a new, progressive-minded management...one bringing a generous infusion of grounded, aware focus...as is cultivated by most every other popular rural spring resort in the wider region of northwest United States worth its salt.
+It's hard imagining the writer had been alone in the hope that with stewardship change might at long last have come a new, progressive-minded management...one bringing a generous infusion of grounded, aware focus as is cultivated by every other popular rural spring resort in the wider region of the northwest United States worth its salt.

 Surely we'd hit bottom and the only way was up.

 Nope.
-Nowhere near bottom.
-Writer, perhaps among others, was an Egyptian fish living in denial for refusing to realize the new 'stewards' had no intention of ever returning the place to its former glory or even the remotest facsimile thereof.
+Nowhere near the bottom.
+Writer, perhaps among others, was an Egyptian fish living in denial, refusing to consider the possibility the new 'stewards' had zero intention of ever returning the place to its former glory or even the remotest facsimile thereof.

-No, they were jonesin' to strip it down and build it back to suit pursuing their own private interests, while perhaps subsidize costs by renting out the grounds' remaining, now spa-less, facilities to a few uninformed or indifferent groups once in a while...
+Or ever consider that maybe they were only jonesin' to strip it down and build it back to suit their own private interests while subsidizing costs by renting out the grounds' remaining, now spa-less, facilities to a few uninformed or indifferent groups every now and then, or not...

-...making for an egregiously misguided use fully divorced from the historic roots of the realm.
-One that had served for most of its years as a genuinely service-dedicated, nonprofit-in-spirit, purifying, healing and rejuvenating retreat.
-One open to the greater public for the whole world to enjoy and benefit by...
+...making for an egregiously misguided use utterly disconnected from the historic roots of the realm.
+One that had served for most of its years as a genuinely service-dedicated, nonprofit-in-spirit, purifying, healing and rejuvenating retreat open to the greater public for the whole bloomin' world to enjoy and benefit by...

 image_edited_edited.jpg